Thursday, April 14, 2016

 Sims Settlement

 In the fall of 1806, a group of settlers led by William and James Sims traveled from east Tennessee on flatboats down the Tennessee River and up the Elk River to this area.
 They landed near Buck Island and spread out into the surrounding countryside, seeking home sites in what they thought was "government" land that would soon be for sale to settlers.
-The area they settled, covering several square miles, from Elk River to New Garden became known as "Sims Settlement."
+The area they settled, which covered several square miles from Elk River to New Garden, became known as "Sims Settlement."

-In response, the government sent an ultimatum dated August 4, 1810, to the settlers that if they had not left all land west of the Chickasaw boundary by December 15, they would be removed by force.
+In response, the government sent an ultimatum dated August 4, 1810, to the settlers, stating that if they did not leave all land west of the Chickasaw boundary by December 15, they would be removed by force.
 This boundary was surveyed in the fall of 1807, starting at Hobbs Island in Madison County and running diagonally to a point near Maury County in Tennessee.
-This boundary was the source of all the settlers’ problems because they were on the wrong side of it.
+This boundary was the source of all the settlers' problems because they were on the wrong side of it.
 Faced with the grave threat issued by the military, the settlers took the only action within their means.

 On September 5, 1810, some 450 of them gathered at Sims Settlement and signed a lengthy letter or petition addressed to President James Madison and Congress.
-In it, they stated the honesty of their intentions, the strength of their character, and made passionate pleas that they are allowed to stay.
+In it, they stated their honesty of intent and the strength of their character, and made passionate pleas to be allowed to stay.
 Even though they described the terrible condition they would be placed in, especially that of the widows and orphans among them, their entire pleading fell on deaf ears, however.
 The soldiers who were now stationed at the newly established Fort Hampton set about removing the settlers and burning the cabins and rail fences.
-This continued until 1817, and in 1818, land in Limestone County was finally offered for sale by the government.
+This continued until 1817, and in 1818, the government finally offered land in Limestone County for sale.

 canola fields

-I tried to get a picture of the free ranged chicken but he was camera shy.
+I tried to get a picture of the free-ranging chicken, but he was camera-shy.

-When the tour began, we were told the history of the building, and the history of the three goats and then lead into a room to watch a five-minute video.
+When the tour began, we were told the building's history and the three goals, then led into a room to watch a five-minute video.

-Our next stop was the making of the cheese.
-It was one very large room where four women were working.
+Our next stop was the cheese-making process.
+It was one huge room where four women were working.

-We saw how they rolled the cheese, cut the cheese, and mixed the cheese.
+We saw how they rolled, cut, and mixed the cheese.

 We were given a sample of the cheese from the cheese roll.